jtpotato/geofs-scripts/README.md

 ### GeoFS Frame Limiter

-- When flying long-haul or doing something else instead of focusing on the GeoFS window, this script limits the framerate to 1fps when the game is not in focus.
+- When flying long-haul or doing something else instead of focusing on the GeoFS window, this script limits the framerate to 10 fps when the game is not in focus.
 - FPS is uncapped otherwise.